aurae-runtime/aurae/docs/community/contribution-guidelines/index.md

 ## Filing issues

-- We exclusively use Github Issues for issue tracking.
+- We exclusively use GitHub Issues for issue tracking.
 - Make a brief search through existing issues to prevent the filing of duplicated issues.
 - The issue should describe: